altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 ~A few cardboard boxes tall, a tower supported a desk fan - wet rags attached to the grill~ 'K::Two fans, wait? a ceiling fan?!'
 ~The roof was cardboard~
-'K::How does it support the weight'
+'K::How does it support the weight?'
 "C::I'mm'a be real with you, first though: if you don't know what this is: where the hell did you get it?"
 *The chemist put it back on the table and swept it between the light and the prism* ~The vial's shadow on the rainbow was not an absence of light - but an inversion of the color, a photo-negative~